-Approximately 68.8 percent of adult men and women in the United States are considered overweight or obese, according to the Weight-control Information Network.
+Approximately 68.8 percent of adult men and women in the United States are living with overweight or obesity, according to the Weight-control Information Network.
 Since exercise helps you burn calories, and lose weight, many people want to know how much they have to do to see the scale change.
 On a rowing machine you will need to do five or more hours to lose weight.

 Video of the Day

 Let's face it.
 It may have taken you months or years to put the weight on, but you want it gone fast.
 Whether you need to lose 10 pounds or 100, slow and steady wins the race.
 You should aim to lose one to two pounds each week, according to the National Heart, Lung and Blood Institute.
 This translates to a caloric deficit of 3,500 to 7,000 calories each week.
 Modifying your food intake along with regular exercise is the best combination to long-term success.

 Row, Row, Row Your Boat